SciPyCourse2021/notes/09_pandas/09_pandas.md

 This is quite an intricate problemset.
 Solutions will be posted afterwards in `DataFrame_exercise_solutions.py`

 This dataset is taken from Francis Galton's 1885 study and explores the relationship between the heights of adult children and the heights of their parents.
-Found at http://www.math.uah.edu/stat/data/Galton.html
+Derived from data at http://www.math.uah.edu/stat/data/Galton.html

 Every row of the csv file `Galton.csv` represents a single child, and the columns describe their parents and family.